This page was last updated on 2/14/2022. Please check back frequently for updates.

 What other concerns are there for people with cancer who are vaccinated?

 There is some evidence that vaccination with mRNA vaccines prior to imaging may cause difficulties in the interpretation of the resulting images.
 A multidisciplinary group has published information on imaging in general in the context of COVID-19 vaccination: Becker et al, Radiology.
-The Society for Breast Imaging has published guidance on how these potential difficulties should be managed in patients with breast cancer.
+The Society for Breast Imaging has published guidance on how this concern can be managed, available on their COVID resource page.

 The COVID-19 and Cancer Clinical Trials Working Group has published information on vaccination of patients who are seeking to participate in or enrolled in clinical trials (Desai et al, Nat Rev Clin Oncol).